Information about receiving your Tier 4 Student visa, travelling to the UK and the documents you will need to enrol on your course.

 - United Arab Emirates, Ukraine, Uzbekistan, Yemen.

-You will receive an email from Student Services at your campus with details of the date and time for pre-enrolment.
+You will receive an email from your campus with details of the date and time for pre-enrolment.
 Attendance is mandatory and you must attend your allocated session unless there are exceptional circumstances.

-You will need to bring the following documents to pre-enrolment:
+You must bring the following original documents to pre-enrolment:

 - Biometric Residence Permit

 - Evidence for all of the qualifications listed on your CAS.
 We can only accept a degree certificate or original transcript (N.B.
 BPTC and LPC students must provide an original transcript for their Qualifying Law Degree)